Constructive nonlocal games with very small classical values

 As already said, the optimal graph is non-unique.
 However we shall later use its property, which does not depend on particular representative.
 Namely, if for a game matrix $M$ equation \eqref{eq:ks} does not hold for any cycle of length up to, say, $2s$, then $H_{opt}(M)$ does not have cycles of length $2s$, irrespectively of the choice of $H_{opt}$.
 Therefore, in such case the graph $H_{opt}$ cannot have too many edges, ergo -- due to Fact \ref{fact:cl-H} -- the classical value of the game is small.

-We shall actually mostly use the following relaxation of Proposition \ref{prop:goodcycle}, where we will demand that the equality \eqref{eq:ks} is valid for arbitrary equal subsets of entries: \begin{corollary} Suppose that for the game matrix $M=(m_{ij})=(\omega^{k_{ij}})$ with $\omega=e^{2 \pi i/d}$, we have that for any two disjoint, right? subsets $S_1$, $S_2$ of matrix entries with $|S_1|=|S_2|=s$
+We shall actually mostly use the following relaxation of Proposition \ref{prop:goodcycle}, where we will demand that the equality \eqref{eq:ks} is valid for arbitrary equal subsets of entries (and not only for subsets that give rise to a cycle). \begin{corollary} Let $M=(m_{ij})=(\omega^{k_{ij}})$ with $\omega=e^{2 \pi i/d}$ be a game matrix.
+Suppose further that for any two disjoint subsets $S_1$, $S_2$ of matrix entries with $|S_1|=|S_2|=s$ we have